 22. drinking, smoking, eating, or using drugs to relax or in excess

 23. nervous habits like facial tics, stuttering, hair twirling, thumb sucking, lip biting, nail biting, scratching, obsessive hand-washing

 24. self-harming habits like nail biting, skin peeling, cutting, hair-pulling

-If you’re doing a lot of stressing out over the size of your changing body, aging and gaining weight, I recommend joining my FB group, Baby Steps to Lovin’ the Skin You’re In.
+If you’re doing a lot of stressing out over the size of your changing body, aging and gaining weight, I recommend joining my FB group, The Juicy Woman: Confidence Coaching for Women Over 50.
 There you will get a chance to be surrounded by like-minded women and learn how to manage your stress and put your needs first so you can get healthier, live longer and be happier.
 Check it out: